Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-E-CC.md

 region: "Mondstadt"
 tier: "5-Star"
 element: "Cyro"
-artifact: ""
+artifact: "PaleFlame"
-weapon: "Song of Broken Pines"
+affiliation: Knights of Favonius
+weapon: "SongPines"

 ---

+A descendant of the infamous and tyrannical Lawrence Clan, Eula is the captain of the Reconnaissance Company with the Knights of Favonius.